 If a UE detects a DCI format 2_1 in a PDCCH transmitted in a control resource set in slot , the set of symbols indicated by a field in DCI format 2_1 includes the last symbols prior to the first symbol of the control resource set in slot where is the value of the parameter INT-monitoring-periodicity and is a natural number.
+UE shall monitor DCI format 2_1 for the set of PRBs and the set of symbols of the last monitoring period in which PDSCH is scheduled or CSI-RS is transmitted.